dcavar/nlp-lab.github.io/quantumnlp/README.md

 Last change: [Damir Cavar], 2023-06-12

 **The Quantum NLP Reading Group starts from February 9th 2024.
-The location will be announced ASAP.**
+The meetings are on Ballantine Hall BLBH 105 every Friday at 4 PM.**